ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The Transport Services API explicitly does not require the application to resolve names, though there is a tradeoff between early and late binding of addresses to names.
-Early binding allows the API implementation to reduce connection setup latency, at the cost of potentially limited scope for alternate path discovery during Connection establishment, as well as potential additional information leakage about application interest when used with a resolution method (such as DNS without
+Early binding allows the Transport Services implementation to reduce Connection setup latency, at the cost of potentially limited scope for alternate path discovery during Connection establishment, as well as potential additional information leakage about application interest when used with a resolution method (such as DNS without